Philippine Blockchain Week (Pbw) To Showcase Inaugural Michael Cinco Metaverse Fashion Gala

-(MENAFN- ForPressRelease) Manila, Philippines, Sep 1, 2023 -- Witness the next evolution of haute couture, as internationally-renowned Filipino fashion designer Michael Cibrings his acclaimed designs to Philippine Blockchain Week (PBW) in the country's first-ever Metaverse Fashion Gala.
+(MENAFN- GlobeNewsWire - Nasdaq) MANILA, Philippines, Sept.
+01, 2023 (GLOBE NEWSWIRE) -- Witness the next evolution of haute couture, as internationally-renowned Filipino fashion designer Michael Cibrings his acclaimed designs to Philippine Blockchain Week (PBW) in the country's first-ever Metaverse Fashion Gala.
 Taking place on September 18 at the Marriott Grand Ballroom, Newport World Resorts Manila, the event will redefine how audiences see digital fashion.

 For Cinco, whose designs have been worn by royalty of multiple countries, as well as celebrities such as Beyonce, Jennifer Lopez, Rihanna, Lady Gaga, Mariah Carey, Nick Jonas, James McAvoy, Jason Derulo, Steve Aoki, Carrie Underwood, Sofia Vergara, Mila Kunis, Kylie Minogue, Britney Spears, Christina Aguilera and Ellie Goulding, to name a few, the opportunity to break ground in a new medium was irresistible.